UEA-envsoft/Otto-Mecanum/README.md

 STL files and assembly instructions are to be found on printables (https://www.printables.com/model/414218-otto-mecanum)

-This repository contains the micropython files for the bot and the interface files for the RoboRemo control app for android
+This repository contains the MicroPython files for the bot and the interface files for the RoboRemo control app for android.

+Instructions for setting up a Pi Pico with MicroPython can be founed here: https://projects.raspberrypi.org/en/projects/get-started-pico-w/1

+RoboRemo is a nifty, user customisable remote control application intended mainly for electronics hobby projects.
+RoboRemo can connect via Bluetooth (RFCOMM / BLE), Internet or WiFi (TCP, UDP), and USB (CDC-ACM, FTDI, CP210X, CH340).
+I use the WiFi

 Full app: https://play.google.com/store/apps/details?id=com.hardcodedjoy.roboremo
 RoboRemo.interface is the interface to be imported for control of Otto Mecanum